Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 go live preparation

-With all types of projects, you normally have a planning phase where the project is planned, a build phase where the solution is built or designed, and then the phase where the solution is implemented.
+With all types of projects and project management deliverables, you normally have a planning phase where the project is planned, a build phase where the solution is built or designed, and then the phase where the solution is implemented.
 Sometimes you will also have a Pilot phase and/or a user acceptance testing (UAT) phase.

 The phase when a solution is rolled out is called a “go live event” because the project is now a reality, and the project solution is being used by employees, managers, customers, or other intended audience groups.

-Are you looking for project and change management tools to help with go-live activities?
+Are you looking for project and change management tools to help with go-live activities or a checklist for a change management strategy?
 Please reach out and let us know.
 Or check out our free go live readiness checklist which is available in the OCMS Portal end-to-end change management software.

 Table of Contents: Go-Live Process & Pre-Go-Live Checklist